oracle-livelabs/oci/digital-twin/explore-ad/explore-ad.md

 Run
 >$ vi ~/.oci/config

-This will create a new file ~/.oci/config and open up vi editor.
+This will create a new file ~/.oci/config and open vi editor.

 ![vi config](./images/vi_config.png)

 ![vi empty](./images/empty_vi.png)

-Type **i** to enter insert mode.
+Press **i** to enter insert mode.

 Copy and paste the content of configuration file created from Task 1: Setup API Signing Key.